-As part of the Ofsted inspection process, all Trust academies have gone through external review of their safeguarding process, including scrutinising their PSHE curriculum.
+As part of the Ofsted inspection process, all Trust academies have gone through an external review of their safeguarding process, including scrutinising their PSHE curriculum.
 All academies received very positive comments in their reports.

-Leaders at Hatton Academies Trust work widely to promote research driven innovation and drives professional development across its own and other educational settings.
+Leaders at Hatton Academies Trust work widely to promote research driven innovation which drives professional development across its own and other educational settings.
 This happens through the work of Hatton Centre for Education, which was established at the end of the designation as a Teaching School.

-The Multi-Academy Trust is the lead partner in a thriving Challenge Partner Northants Hub, with the CEO operating as Senior Partner for the Hub and being recently appointed to the Challenge Partner Education Advisory Group.
-The Hub comprises of 17 primary academies and 6 secondary academies, representing over 12,000 pupils in total.
+The Multi-Academy Trust is the lead partner in a thriving Challenge Partners Hub, with the CEO operating as Senior Partner for the Hub and being recently appointed to the Challenge Partner Education Advisory Group.
+The Hub comprises 19 primary academies and 8 secondary academies, representing over 14,000 pupils in total.
+The Hub has changed its name from The Northants Hub to The Heart of England Hub to better represent the geographical location from which hub settings originate.

-The Multi-Academy Trust also acts as a regional delivery facilitator for Best Practice Network and provides a full ECF programme for over 80 ECTS and ECT Mentors at settings within and outside of the Trust.
+The Multi-Academy Trust also acts as a regional delivery facilitator for Best Practice Network and provides a full ECF programme for over 100 ECTS and ECT Mentors at settings within and outside of the Trust.
 The ECF programme it facilitates for Best Practice Network was inspected by Ofsted in May 2023 and has been graded as Outstanding.

-Through our work with Best Practice Network, the Trust has also provides a growing range of National Professional Qualifications (NPQs) including NPQLT, NPQSL and NPQH.
+Through our work with Best Practice Network, the Trust also provides a growing range of National Professional Qualifications (NPQs) including NPQLT, NPQSL and NPQH.
 Trust and Academy leaders facilitate these courses and over 100 colleagues from Trust academies and settings outside of the Trust have or currently attend professional development opportunities at Hatton Centre for Education.
+The NPQ programme it facilitates for Best Practice Network was inspected by Ofsted in June 2024 and has been graded as Outstanding.